ekiafa/Treegram.2.0/README.md

 <h3>v.1.0</h3>

-Project for Internet Technologies in [CSE,Uoi](https://www.cs.uoi.gr/) for improve basic project to a better more functional situation with more features.
+Project for Internet Technologies course in [CSE,Uoi](https://www.cs.uoi.gr/) for improving basic project to a better more functional situation with more features.

 > Ruby on Rails